Hannoskaj/Hyperplane_Intersection_Projection/PLSPQT_article_code/README.md

 * the notebook `Article experiments.ipynb` for all the experiments in the numerics section.
 * the notebook `Graphes.ipynb` for all the figures.
 * the scripts `auto*.py` for the experiments on 7 qubits.
+* the notebook `dual_propre.ipynb` contains the experiment from Section 6.7., with the dual approach.

 The notebook `Tutorial.ipynb` is an introduction to using the simulation code for your own purposes.